ManjitBedi/CubeTrip/README.md

 It took some thinking & experimenting; I got a camera to move with a node & follow the object using scene constraints.

+5) A new experiment.

+I am using a skybox referenced in a scene file.